voxeet/comms-sdk-unreal/README.md

 ![example](Images/on_audio_levels_changed.PNG)

 ## Functions
+The `Dolby.io Subsystem` node provides the following functions:

 ### Set Token
 Initializes or refreshes the client access token.
 The function takes the token as a parameter and initializes the plugin unless already initialized.
 Successful initialization triggers the [On Initialized](#on-initialized) event.